Elasticsearch¶

 }}

-Document adapters are created on a per-index basis and include specific
+Document adapter classes are defined on a per-index basis and include specific

 properties and functionality necessary for maintaining a single type of “model”